top of page

 • Writers are asked to include links to 3 sample songs (either mp3s or videos are acceptable) along with a brief scene sample.
 Work samples that are representative of the collaborative team applying are best.
 If the application marks a new collaboration, please be clear in describing the relevance of each sample to the application.

-• DEADLINE: 11:59pm on Wednesday Sept 21, 2022.
+• DEADLINE: 11:59pm on Monday Sept 18, 2023.

 THE LOGISTICS: